 A high solids pigmented finish made from heavy and light bodied oils specially formulated for application on unpainted hardwoods.
 Heavy bodied oils provide water repellency.
 Extra pigments provide enhanced color retention on hardwoods.
 Light bodied oils combined with solvent penetrate into the wood.
-Armstrong’s Semi-Transparent Hardwood Finishes repel water, retain color longer and reduce the frequency of re-coats on maintenance intensive hardwoods.
+Armstrong’s Semi-Transparent Hardwood Finishes repels water, retain color longer and reduce the frequency of re-coats on maintenance intensive hardwoods.

 Important Note: Testing for Exotic Hardwood Deck Stains